openl2m/openl2m/docs/roadmap.rst

 * support for Arista device via the eApi.

-* IP v6 support, both for switch snmp access, and other informational tables.
+* IPv6 support, both for switch snmp access, and other informational tables.

 * Tagged/Trunked ports tagged vlan management (we can do the untagged vlan now)